Museum & Exhibits

 The Indian Pueblo Cultural Center is the Gateway to the 19 Pueblos of New Mexico.
 Begin at our permanent exhibit, “We Are of This Place: The Pueblo Story,” to discover the Pueblo people’s legacy of resilience through their own words and voices.

-Our temporary exhibits, the Artists Circle Gallery, Mural Collection, Pueblo Art Collection, and Student Art Show will help you gain a deeper understanding of Pueblo people – both past and present.
+Our temporary exhibits, the Artists Circle Gallery, Mural Collection, and Native American Student Art Show will help you gain a deeper understanding of Pueblo people – both past and present.

-Learn more about below.
+Learn more below.
 The museum and exhibits are included with admission or free for members.

 As the permanent exhibit at the Indian Pueblo Cultural Center, “We Are of This Place: The Pueblo Story” is inspired by the traditions that have been passed down for generations, honoring our land and all living things.